forta-network/docs/docs/testing.md

 };
 ```

 We are exporting 2 functions inside of an object: `handleTransaction` and `handleBlock`.
 These functions are where the logic of your agent will live.
-As blocks and transactions are added to the blockchain, these functions will be invoked to allow the agent to scan for certain conditions and return any findings.
+As blocks and transactions are added to the blockchain, these functions will be invoked with blockchain data to allow the agent to scan for certain conditions and return any findings.
 You can export either one or both of these functions based on your requirements.

 Let’s take a closer look at the `handleTransaction` function: